Mission and History

 Below are some in-depth examples of HF’s grassroots/grass tops programs and their effectiveness:

-- Advocate for Diverse Nonprofits: HF led a coalition of African American and Asian American leaders in securing a $2.5 million Communities of Color Nonprofit Stabilization Fund (CCNSF) from the New York City Council.
-The first fund of its kind in the nation, it bolsters non-profit capacity in areas such as financial management, board development and outcome evaluation
+- Nonprofit Advocacy: HF and a coalition of African American and Asian American leaders has secured over $12 million for the Communities of Color Nonprofit Stabilization Fund (CCNSF).
+A landmark initiative, it bolsters non-profit capacity in areas such as financial management, board development and outcome evaluation.

-- Implement National Civic Engagement Initiatives: HF launched Movimiento Hispano, a groundbreaking national civic engagement campaign which heightened the impact of the Latino vote in the 2012 Presidential elections, with two of its national sister organizations – LULAC and LCLAA.
-This partnership is helping to increase Latino voter education, registration and turnout in more than 20 states this year.
+- National Nonpartisan Civic: HF launched Movimiento Hispano, a groundbreaking national civic engagement campaign designed to heighten the impact of the Latino vote in 23 states.
+HF continues to mobilize communities by partnering with like-minded organizations to increase Latino voter education, registration and turnout in our nonprofit footprint states of New York, New Jersey, Connecticut, Pennsylvania, Florida, Georgia, and North Carolina.

 Hispanic Federation (HF) is involved in local, state and national advocacy on a whole host of critical action areas.
 HF works with a Policy Leadership Council made up of esteemed community leaders and advocates from its grassroots nonprofit network to inform and set its advocacy priorities.